Journalism & Mass Communication

 America's News [NewsBank]

-Fulltext content from over 2,000 sources, including local, regional, and national U.S. newspapers, news video, and news blogs.
+Fulltext content from thousands of sources, including local, regional, and national U.S. newspapers, news video, and news blogs.
 Coverage varies by title, with some titles providing fulltext since the late 1970s.
 Has shortcut links for The State and South Carolina newspapers.

 Dissertations and Theses